The Children’s Museum of Richmond (CMoR) is bringing play outside of its walls in 2023.…

-The Richmond Ballet’s holiday tradition, The Nutcracker, returns to the Carpenter Theatre at Dominion Energy Center, December 14 through 23, 2018, with the Richmond Symphony playing Tchaikovsky’s magnificent score for all fourteen performances.
+The Richmond Ballet’s holiday tradition, The Nutcracker, returns to the Carpenter Theatre at Dominion Energy Center, December 9 through 23, 2022, with the Richmond Symphony playing Tchaikovsky’s magnificent score for all the performances.

 From a battle beneath the branches of a mystical Christmas tree, to a winter white forest, and then off to a far-off kingdom of delectable sweets, this dazzling production is sure to bring joy to everyone’s December.
 With choreography by Stoner Winslett, the Richmond Ballet holiday classic has been heralded as “one of the country’s most perfect [Nutcracker productions]” by The New York Times and this season will feature the company’s full roster of professionals, as well as twenty-nine trainees and more than 195 accomplished students from the School of Richmond Ballet and Minds in Motion.